Manage Audits

 +

-Actions performed on Capella can be audited, using the Public API.
+You can use the Management API to audit actions performed on Capella.
 This allows users to ensure that system-management tasks are being appropriately performed.

 Audit Records and Their Content

-The records created by the Capella Auditing facility capture information on what actions have been performed, and whether successfully.
+Capella Auditing creates records and captures information about what actions have been performed, and whether those actions were successful.
 Each record is stored as a JSON document, and appended to a log file, per node.
-The Public API can be used to configure audit logging and download log files for a given time period.
+Use the Management API to configure audit logging and download log files for a given time period.

-Auditing is available to databases with an Enterprise Service Plan.
+Auditing is available only to clusters with an Enterprise Service Plan.

 Auditing API

-As part of the Public API, the auditing methods and endpoints allow you to:
+As part of the Management API, the auditing methods and endpoints allow you to:

-• Get the current audit settings.
+• Get the cluster audit log configuration.
 Output includes a list of all enabled audit events, a list of disabled users, and whether audit logging is currently enabled for a cluster.

-• Configure the audit settings.
+• Update the cluster audit log configuration.
 Enable or disable audit logging, and configure enabled events and disabled users.

-• Create an audit log request.
-This instructs Capella to gather and prepare for download all log files, within a user-specified time-period.
+• Create an audit log export job.
+An audit log export job prepares a download of all log files within a user-specified time-period.

-• List recent audit log download requests; or get information for a specific download request.
-The output includes a status for each audit log download request, and a URL to a compressed archive of the audit logs once fully processed by Capella.
+• List recent cluster audit log export jobs or a get cluster audit log export.
+The output includes a status for each audit log export job, and a URL to a compressed archive of the audit logs once fully processed by Capella.

 {